 Solving Physical and Environmental Hurdles

 Accessibility isn't just about how we think; it’s about how we move.
 For students with mobility impairments, a standard mouse and keyboard can be a literal barrier.
-AI classroom inclusivity includes voice-controlled interfaces that let you write essays, navigate platforms, and join discussions using only your voice.
+AI classroom inclusivity includes voice-controlled interfaces that let you write essays, use software, and join discussions using only your voice.

-And for students who can’t make it to a physical classroom—whether due to chronic illness or living in a remote area—AI-powered remote tools keep them in the loop.
-These resources ensure that high-quality education remains a right, not a privilege reserved for those who can physically "show up."
+For students who cannot attend a physical classroom, whether due to chronic illness or living in a remote area, AI-powered tools keep them connected.
+These resources ensure that high-quality education remains a right, not a privilege reserved for those who can physically attend.

 How Educators Can Lead the Way